cristianCanek/Data-Structures/README.md

 # Data-Structures
-This repository contains my own implementations of the most common basic data structures.
+This repository contains my own implementations of the most common basic data structures, such as:

+- Linked lists (single).